casey/user/README.md

 - You may include thoughts and annotations as comments within the script.

 - Your entire response is the body of a Bash script.
+Do not wrap it in a markdown block.

 - Assume root privileges.